 As Thanksgiving wound down, my daughters-in-law and daughter approached me with a suggestion and I tried to be gracious.
 “Let us prepare everything for you when we gather at home this Christmas.
 It’ll be our gift to you.”

 I wish I could say I smiled and laughed and received their gift with joy.
 Instead, I cried.
 At least I was honest when I asked them to pray for me.
 “This is such a hard thing for me to surrender.”

 It took the words of a dear friend to shake my heart out of its dry-as-a-desert-place.
 “You had better receive their gift to you.
 After all, they’re giving the kindness you taught them through their years of growing up.”

 Did I follow her advice or sit in the corner and sulk, because I couldn’t make all the cookies and decorate all the rooms and craft all the gifts the way I was used to?
 Well, I had moments of contemplating that, but thankfully I heard a more precious Word from my Lord that caused me to change my perspective.

 “Every good and perfect gift is from above, Coming down from the Father of heavenly lights, Who does not change like shifting shadows.”
 James 1:17

 Even if our movements change and our tasks shift, the GIVING of our FATHER is always a constant.
 He has more to give us than just another way of coping.
 He is to be depended upon and will bless our days – painful or whole – with GIFTS of His choosing, always with GOOD in mind.

-BETTIE GILBERT lives in a small town in Southeast Wisconsin with her husband of 38 years.
-She blogs at raseasons.blogspot.com, seeking to be transparent on the journey God has her traveling with Rheumatoid Arthritis, Fibromyalgia and Osteoporosis.
+Bettie can be found in a small town in rural Southeast Wisconsin, where she lives with her husband of 39 years.
+You can find her blogging at BettieGsRAseasons.com where she is seeking to be transparent with the journey that God has her traveling with Rheumatoid Arthritis, Fibromyalgia, and Osteoporosis.